nextstrain/ncov/narratives/ncov-sit-rep_2020-01-23.md

 Using 24 public shared novel coronavirus (nCoV) genomes, we examined genetic diversity to infer date of common ancestor and rate of spread.
 We find:
 * 24 sampled genomes are nearly identical, differing by 0-3 mutations
-* This lack of genetic diversity has a parsimonious explanation that the outbreak descends from a single zoonotic introduction event into the human population.
+* This lack of genetic diversity has a parsimonious explanation that the outbreak descends either from a single introduction into the human population or a small number of animal to human transmissions of very similar viruses.
-* This event most likely occurred between mid-Nov and early-Dec 2019.
+* This event most likely occurred in November or early December 2019.
 * There has been ongoing human-to-human spread since this point resulting in observed cases.
-* Using estimates of total case count from Imperial College London of several thousand cases, we infer a reproductive number of between 1.5 and 3.5 indicating rapid epidemic growth in the Nov-Jan period.
+* Using estimates of total case count from Imperial College London of several thousand cases, we infer a reproductive number between 1.5 and 3.5 indicating rapid growth in the Nov-Jan period.
 ```

 # [Coronaviruses](https://nextstrain.org/ncov/2020-01-23)